Teyler7/zurg-cli/README.md

 Run `sh uninstall.sh` to clean up the brew packages and revert back to the default configured shell environment that came before zurg-cli.

-- Note: This will uninstall the packages in `package.txt` from brew.
-If you need them for a previous shell, they will need to be reinstalled.
+- Note: This will leave the packages from [packages.txt](https://github.com/teyler7/zurg-cli/blob/main/packages.txt) installed to prevent brew collisions.